 “The big window of differentiation in the next five to ten years will be those companies that come up with creative, unexpected and powerful immersive digital experiences.”Brent Adamson, Distinguished Vice President, Gartner

 Sales enablement tools, digital sales apps or revenue enablement platforms.
-Three buzzwords which essentially describe the same thing: a digital sales platform that gives salespeople all the content, information and data they need to tailor their sales conversations, impress their customers and sell more successfully.
+Three buzzwords which essentially describe the same thing: a digital sales platform that gives salespeople all the interactive content, information and data they need to tailor their sales conversations, impress their customers and sell more successfully.

 Sales enablement tools are in the spotlight in B2B sales right now.
 Gartner’s Distinguished Vice President, and best selling business author, Brett Adamson warned (above) that companies not embracing this technology soon face being left behind.
 This blog will give you some background on what a sales tool might look like and advice from our clients on how to achieve success.

 Gone are the days of linear B2B sales presentations.
-Conversational selling or narrative presenting are key to more effective sales conversations.
+Conversational selling or narrative presenting using interactive content are key to more effective sales conversations.
 Sales teams can demonstrate your business’s value, while tailoring the sales conversation to the needs of the customer – instantly – creating a sales experience, not just a sales pitch.

 Enhanced digital sales tools allow an omnichannel customer experience showcasing your products and services using a variety of interactive features 3D models, video, high-resolution imagery, up-to-the-minute technical data, interactivity, AR, and powerful data and analytics reporting.
 Putting the power into the hands of your sales teams to have more meaningful, profitable customer conversations.
 Take a look at our blog to discover the 7 key considerations when creating immersive interactive experiences.